- Reading with your preschooler enhances their language skills and strengthens your emotional connection.

-The preschool years are a time when children learn at a very rapid pace, it is especially noticeable in their language development.
+The preschool years are a time when children learn at a very rapid pace, and it is especially noticeable in their language development.
 Taking a couple of minutes of the day to read with your child will dramatically increase his language skills.
 Plus, reading is a great bonding activity that will strengthen the emotional ties between you and your little one.

 What sort of books are best for your preschooler?
 It’s important to find the right book, keeping in mind if it fits your child’s interests, maturity, and reading level.
 Here are some basic things to look out for: